-Today, we will discuss where can we use an Ultrasonic Level Transmitter.
-However, before that, we will touch upon how does an Ultrasonic Sensor works and what difficulties we face while selecting a device.
+Today, we will discuss where we can use an ultrasonic level transmitter (a level transmitter with an ultrasonic sensor).
+However, before that, we will touch upon how an ultrasonic level sensor works and what difficulties we face when selecting a device.

 Ultrasonic level sensors use the “Time of Flight” principle to measure level.
 The device sends sound waves at a frequency higher than humans can hear, from 20 kilohertz to one gigahertz.